LibertyDSNP/spec/pages/Graph/Overview.md

 To retrieve the graph - do the following:
 1. Retrieve all the log events[dsnpType](/Messages/Types)`GraphChange` from the chain
 1. Retrieve the batch file from each log event.
-Each log event of type [GraphChange](/Messages/Announce) has a field called `dsnpURI` which contains a uri pointing to a [batch file](/Batches/Overview).
+Each log event of type [GraphChange](/Messages/Announce) has a field called `dsnpUri` which contains a uri pointing to a [batch file](/Batches/Overview).
 1. Query the batch files for the data for a particular DSNP Id to retrieve information about the respective graph.
 For more on how batch file storage and how to query the batch file see - [batches overview](/Batches/Overview)
 1. Order the retrieved data based on the following
     1. Block Number Ascending